dgarciarieckhof/Data-Odyssey/NTTW/README.md

 ## The Challenge
 YouTube video transcripts are packed with useful information, but they can be hard to search through and analyze.
 They're often long and unorganized, making it tough to quickly find what you're looking for or fully understand the content.

-## Our Solution
+## The Solution
-We’ve built a system that uses natural language processing (NLP) techniques, vector databases, and large language models (LLMs) to create a searchable and queryable knowledge base from YouTube videos.
+A system that uses natural language processing (NLP) techniques, vector databases, and large language models (LLMs) to create a searchable and queryable knowledge base from YouTube videos.

 ### Key Highlights:
 - **Fully Local Deployment**: Our entire system runs locally on your machine, ensuring data privacy and reducing dependency on external services.